Get Answers For Frequently Asked Questions

-To transfer ownership of the vehicle, license plates and/or fees, or to record loan information, the signatures of both parties will be required.
-In the event of the death of either party, the interest of the deceased party must be handled by probate action, or by completing a Non-probate Affidavit.
+To transfer ownership of the vehicle, license plates, and fees or to record loan information, the signatures of both parties will be required.
+In the event of the death of either party, the interest of the deceased party must be handled by probate action or by completing a Non-probate Affidavit.

-This ownership is a joint tenancy with right of survivorship.
-The owners' names will appear on the title as in this example: JOHN DOE AND/OR JOE ROSS.
+This ownership is a joint tenancy with the right of survivorship.
+The owners' names will appear on the title as in this example: JOHN DOE and JOE ROSS.

-To transfer ownership of the vehicle, license plates and/or fees, or to record loan information, the signatures of both parties will be required, if both are living.
+To transfer ownership of the vehicle, license plates, and fees, or to record loan information, the signatures of both parties will be required if both are living.
 Upon proof of death, the survivor may sign alone.

 A. A Motor Vehicle Record (MVR) is the computer printout of a driving or vehicle record.
-The manner in which driver license or motor vehicle record information may be released is regulated by the Federal Driver's Privacy Protection Act (or DPPA), 18 USC 2721-2725 and Title 28, Chapter 2, Article 5 of the Arizona Revised Statutes.
+How driver's license or motor vehicle record information may be released is regulated by the Federal Driver's Privacy Protection Act (or DPPA), 18 USC 2721-2725 and Title 28, Chapter 2, Article 5 of the Arizona Revised Statutes.

-The DPPA requires you to have a "permissible use" for requesting and receiving an MVD record which contains personal identifying information (e.g., a person's driver license photograph/image, social security number, driver license number, name, address and medical/disability information).
+The DPPA requires you to have a "permissible use" for requesting and receiving an MVD record that contains personal identifying information (e.g., a person's driver's license photograph/image, social security number, driver's license number, name, address, and medical/disability information).
 The Motor Vehicle Record Request form lists those permissible uses.

-If eligible, you can obtain and print a copy of a record online.
-You may also obtain a copy by completing a Motor Vehicle Record Request form and submitting $3 for an uncertified record (three-year for driving record) or $5 for a certified record (five-year for driving record) by mail or at any MVD or authorized third-party office.
-Your signature on the form must be notarized, or witnessed by an MVD agent.
+If eligible, you can obtain and print a record copy online.
+You may also get a copy by completing a Motor Vehicle Record Request form and submitting $3 for an uncertified record (three-year for a driving record) or $5 for a certified record (five-year for a driving record) by mail or at any MVD or authorized third-party office.
+Your signature on the form must be notarized or witnessed by an MVD agent.

 A. Yes.
-It is not required that you have the renewal notice.
-Your current (or expired) registration document can be used.
+You are not required to have the renewal notice, and your current (or expired) registration document can be used.

 A. This may be completed at an MVD or Authorized Third Party office.
-One form of identification is required, and you must have the license plate and/or vehicle identification number.
+One form of identification is required; you must have the license plate and vehicle identification number.
 A $5 fee will be charged (plus postage and handling if applicable).
-To transact by mail, send the plate application, with a check or money order for $5, plus postage and handling listed on the form, and the replacement will be sent by mail.
+To transact by mail, send the plate application with a check or money order for $5, plus postage and handling listed on the form, and the replacement will be sent by mail.

-A. When an Arizona title is lost, mutilated or becomes illegible, you, the owner of record, may apply for a duplicate title.
-Owner name, legal status, lienholder and vehicle information must remain the same.
-Only the address and/or vehicle location address may be changed.
+A. When an Arizona title is lost, mutilated, or becomes illegible, you, the owner of the record, may apply for a duplicate title.
+Owner name, legal status, lienholder, and vehicle information must remain the same.
+Only the address and vehicle location address may be changed.

-You must complete a Title and Registration Application, check the appropriate box at the top of the form.
+You must complete a Title and Registration Application and check the appropriate box at the top of the form.
 Only one owner's signature is required, regardless of the number of owners or legal status.

 You may submit the application at any authorized third-party office or by mail to MD 555M, Motor Vehicle Division, P.O.
 Box 2100, Phoenix AZ 85001.